 What is coronavirus?

 The Novel Coronavirus, or COVID-19, is a new strain of virus that recently began circulating in Asia before spreading internationally, including to and within the United States.
 While scientists are still learning about this new virus, they have discovered it is highly contagious and spreads through close contact with infected people.
-Because this is an emerging, rapidly evolving situation, the CDC will provide updated information as it becomes available.

 The Texas Department of State and Health Services has created a Coronavirus call center for further information: 877-570-9779.